 Arizona Cardinals wide receiver Larry Fitzgerald is a good example.
 As a child, he did not do well in school and was a poor athlete.
 But, his grandfather began to use vision drills, such as asking his grandson to balance on a board while trying to track a dot.
-Or, to walk on a wood rail while focusing on an object.
+Or, he’d ask him to walk on a wood rail while focusing on an object.
 This vision training was designed to improve perception, hand-eye coordination, reflexes, focus, and more.
 Fitzgerald credits it for his successes, both on and off the field.

 Appelbaum himself suffered from chronic headaches as a child, and thus hated to read.
 In optometry school he discovered he had “convergence insufficiency.”
 This condition is characterized by eyes that don’t turn in together, affecting close work such as reading.
 He was treated with eye exercises and his headaches disappeared.
 Now he loves to read.